Theological Writing Resources

 Research Papers

-- Use of sources beyond assigned texts for the course.
-These sources will be the evidence of your research.
-You want to find a variety of scholarly sources– this includes journal articles, books, and reference works.
-Avoid popular periodicals or websites, unless you are using them for a specific purpose and reading them through a critical lens.
-Be sure to cite all of your sources correctly in the format designated by your instructor.
+- Use of Sources: Go beyond the assigned texts for your course.
+Scholarly sources, such as journal articles, books, and reference works, should form the foundation of your research.
+Avoid popular periodicals or websites unless you critically engage with them for a specific purpose.
+Always cite your sources correctly in the format specified by your instructor.

-- Generally, your topic should be related to the course topic and readings that you have discussing all semester.
+- Course Relevance: Ensure your topic is related to the course content and readings you have discussed throughout the semester.

-- The application of a critical method of theory to an idea or argument.
+- Critical Methods or Theories: Apply a critical method or theory to support your idea or argument.

-- Remember to properly introduce and explain all quotations that you use.
-Never assume that a quotation can stand on its own, or that your paper should be just a string of quotations from other sources.
-Always introduce each quotation with where it comes from and then follow it up with your own analysis and explanation of how it relates to your thesis.
+- Quotation Management: Introduce and explain all quotations.
+Never assume a quotation can stand on its own.
+Always provide context for each quotation and follow it with your analysis, explaining how it relates to your thesis.

 Badke, William.
 Research strategies : finding your way through the information fog.
 Bloomington, IN: IUniverse, Inc., 2014.
 Call Number: WRIT Z710 .B23 2014